 I started this blog I was an absolute novice to Lebanese and Middle Eastern cooking.
 These are some of the Lebanese & Middle Eastern Cookbooks I used to get some inspiration for this food blog.

 Finally, a middle eastern recipe book dedicated to baking.
-Strictly speaking, it is a book about Jewish baking, so it also includes recipes from European but also some wonderful middle eastern and Passover cakes, bread and other savoury bakes.
+Strictly speaking, it is a book about Jewish baking, so it also includes recipes from Europe but also some wonderful middle eastern and Passover cakes, bread and other savoury bakes.
 My best find for 2015 so far and I am in the process of testing the recipes.
 Read my full review here.

 A Wedding Anniversary present from my husband and it kept us happy for another year.
 A colourful collection of recipes that I had never heard of before.
 I have presented some of my favourite recipes in on MyDinner before such as the Feta & Pistachio Dip, the Adana Turkish Meatballs and the Lamb, Prune and Tamarind Stew.
 It was my first insight into Persian cooking and now I am hooked.